 - The healthy brain maintains a steady level of dopamine, allowing it to function normally. - In people with PD, the cells that make dopamine die over time.
-This results in an inconsistent supply of dopamine in the brain. - Levodopa is a drug that is taken by mouth and enters the bloodstream via the small intestine.
-Once it reaches the brain, it is turned into dopamine.
-Early in PD, the brain is healthier and the effects of levodopa medication last longer.
-The brain is also still producing some of its own dopamine.
-At this stage of disease, PD symptoms can be controlled throughout the day.

-As PD progresses to later-stage

-Figure 1.
-Dopamine in healthy individuals vs. people with Parkinson's disease disease, the brain is less healthy.
-There are fewer dopamine-producing cells, and the effects of levodopa doses don't last as long.
+This results in an inconsistent supply of dopamine in the brain. - Levodopa is a drug that enters the bloodstream when taken by mouth, via inhalation, by infusion into the gut, or by subcutaneous (under the skin) infusion.
+It then crosses from the bloodstream into the brain. where it is turned into dopamine.
+Early in PD, the brain is healthier and the effects of levodopa medication last longer since the brain is also still producing some of its own dopamine.
+At this stage of disease, PD symptoms can be well controlled throughout the day. - As PD progresses to later-stage disease, the brain is less healthy.
+There are fewer dopamine-producing cells and the effects of levodopa doses don't last as long.
 At this stage in the disease, PD symptoms are not controlled steadily throughout the day.
 When symptoms return before the next dose of levodopa, this is called an OFF period.